 1st Year Fellows

-Born and raised in NYC and trained in upstate NY, I decided to venture south to D.C. for ID fellowship for a change in scenery (also to see if I would miss the lovely experience of shoveling snow and digging out my car 3-4 months a year).
-Despite my short tenure in D.C., I’ve been enjoying the great restaurants and food scene here (halfway through the Washingtonian top 100 restaurants list!).
-My favorite place in D.C. is The Wharf where you can sit by the docks and watch the planes take off.
+Born and raised in NYC and trained in upstate NY, I decided to venture south to D.C. for ID fellowship for a change in scenery (also to see if I would miss the lovely experience of shoveling snow and digging out my car three to four months a year).
+I’ve been enjoying the great restaurants and food scene here (halfway through the Washingtonian top 100 restaurants list!).
+My favorite place in D.C. is the Wharf where you can sit by the docks and watch the planes take off.
 My favorite organism would be Bartonella bacilliformis.
-The history behind this bacterium and its discovery is so fascinating – go look it up! - but I don’t recommend doing what Carrión did.
+The history behind this bacterium and its discovery is so fascinating – go look it up!
+But I don’t recommend doing what Carrión did.